Controlling the Transverse Multipole Components in RF Cavity Modes using the Azimuthal Modulation Method: Uniform Beam

 Taking the previous result, we solve Eq.~\ref{eq:AMMBC} with the optimised ratio $\tilde{g}_6/\tilde{g}_4$=\qty{-6.68}{} to design an azimuthally modulated cavity that supports a \qty{3}{GHz} TM$_{\{4,6\}10}$ mode.
 The resultant structure and solved for mode are shown in Fig.~\ref{fig:Uniform_RF}.

-In the solved mode, we measure $\tilde{g}_6/\tilde{g}_4$~=~\qty{7.10}{} which is \qty{5}{\%} larger than the design value.
+In the solved mode, we measure $\tilde{g}_6/\tilde{g}_4$~=~\qty{-7.10}{} which is \qty{5}{\%} larger than the design value.
 By varying the field strength of the mode (with only one free parameter, since $\tilde{g}_6/\tilde{g}_4$ is fixed), we find that the optimal values for achieving a uniform beam are $\tilde{g}_4$~=~\qty{135}{MV/m} and $\tilde{g}_6$~=~\qty{-958}{MV/m}.
 In this TM$_{\{4,6\}10}$ mode, the maximum longitudinal electric field at the bore gap is $\qty{14.8}{MV/m}$, while within the bulk of the structure it reaches $\qty{159}{MV/m}$.

-The resulting uniform distribution at the target location is shown in Fig.~\ref{fig:UniTM4610} (red line).
-We find \qty{74}{\%} of the particles are contained within the region $~|x|~\lesssim~$\qty{60}{mm}, with the distribution uniform to $<\qty{0.3}{\%}$.
-There is a clear qualitative difference between the azimuthally modulated TM$_{\{4,6\}10}$ mode and the superimposed pillbox TM$_{410}$ and TM$_{610}$ modes.
-This difference arises because the latter modes have a stronger dodecapole ($\tilde{g}_6/\tilde{g}_4$~=~\qty{-7.10}{}) than the azimuthally modulated case ($\tilde{g}_6/\tilde{g}_4$~=~\qty{-6.68}{}).
-An azimuthally modulated cavity with the desired $\tilde{g}_6/\tilde{g}_4$ ratio could be created by iteratively adjusting the design ratio.
+The resulting uniform distribution at the target location is shown in Fig.~\ref{fig:UniTM4610} (red line), where approximately \qty{74}{\%} of the particles are contained within the region $~|x|~\lesssim~$\qty{60}{mm}, and the distribution is uniform to within $\qty{0.3}{\%}$.
+The TM$_{\{4,6\}10}$ mode provides comparable performance to the superposition of the TM$_{410}$ and TM$_{610}$ modes, smoothing out the horns in the distribution and even producing a more uniform profile, although over a slightly smaller region.
+These differences arise due to small discrepancies between the desired and achieved field.
+Specifically, there is a $<6\%$ difference between the targeted and measured multipolar ratio ($\tilde{g}_8/\tilde{g}_6$~=~-6.68 vs -7.10), along with minor residual monopole and quadrupole components.

-To further uniformise the beam, higher-order multipolar components need to be added.
-As guided by Eq.~\ref{eqn:Idealg_m}, these components are on the order of $\tilde{g}_8/\tilde{g}_4~=~$\qty{122}{}, $\tilde{g}_{10}/\tilde{g}_4~=~$\qty{-2.60e3}{}, and $\tilde{g}_{12}/\tilde{g}_4~=~$\qty{7.27e4}{}.
-As an example, Fig.~\ref{fig:UniTM46810} shows the azimuthally modulated cavity calculated by solving Eq.~\ref{eq:AMMBC} with $\tilde{g}_6/\tilde{g}_4~=~$\qty{-6.8}{} and $\tilde{g}_8/\tilde{g}_4~=~$\qty{122}{}, which results in a significantly larger structure to accommodate the strong hexedecapole component.
+An iterative design process, similar to that described in Sec.~\ref{sec:MultipoleFreeMethod}, could be used tune the multipolar components and compensate for this small discrepancy.
+Then, to further uniformise the beam, additional higher-order multipolar components need to be added.
+As guided by Eq.~\ref{eqn:Idealg_m}, these components are expected to be on the order of $\tilde{g}_8/\tilde{g}_4~=~$\qty{122}{}, $\tilde{g}_{10}/\tilde{g}_4~=~$\qty{-2.60e3}{}, and $\tilde{g}_{12}/\tilde{g}_4~=~$\qty{7.27e4}{}.
 Further investigation, and the design of such a structure for implementation in an actual beamline, is beyond the scope of this paper.
-Nevertheless, the example highlighted in this section of uniformising a beam with an RF cavity demonstrates a successful application of using the AMM for designing cavities with tailored modes for bespoke applications.
+Nevertheless, the example highlighted in this section of uniformising a beam with an rf cavity demonstrates a successful application of using the AMM for designing cavities with tailored modes for bespoke applications.